War crimes in the 2006 Lebanon War: Human Rights Watch

 Human Rights Watch condemned what they considered to be indiscriminate use of force against civilians by both Israel and Hezbollah.
 They blamed Israel for systematically failing to distinguish between combatants and civilians, which may constitute a war crime, and accused Hezbollah of committing war crimes by the deliberate and indiscriminate killing of civilians by firing rockets into populated areas.
 The organization also strongly criticized Israel for using cluster bombs too close to civilians because of their inaccuracy and unreliability, and Hezbollah for filling its rockets with ball bearings, which "suggests a desire to maximize harm to civilians".

-However, HRW's reporting on the war was highly questionable.
-Edith Everett, an HRW board, stated, "It seemed to me that there was a commitment to a point of view—that Israel's the bad guy here."
+However, HRW's reporting on the war has been questioned.
+Edith Everett, an HRW board member, stated, "It seemed to me that there was a commitment to a point of view—that Israel's the bad guy here."
 More than a year after the war, by HRW's own admission, their reporting had been faulty on key incidents in distinguishing between Lebanese civilian casualties and Hezbollah enemy combatant casualties.